alittlesliceoftom/insert_by_timeperiod/README.md

    - Backfill deletion is done by the timestamp_field
 2. Customisable FROM and TO dates inside the materialisation loop enable you to include WINDOW functions in your code.

-   - This requires sligthly more effort to use than the `insert_by_period` approach, but is more explicit and configurable, please see usage section below.
+   - This requires slightly more effort to use than the `insert_by_period` approach, but is more explicit and configurable, please see usage section below.

 ## Installation